thnxdev/utils/README.md

                                  GitHub classis access token with admin:org & user scopes ($GH_CLASSIC_ACCESS_TOKEN).
       --entities=ENTITIES,...
 The GitHub entities to process sponsorships for.
 First entity in the list is considered DEFAULT.
-      --wkr-td-disabled          Disable worker.
+      --sponsor-amount=1         The amount to donate to each dependency --wkr-td-disabled          Disable worker.
       --wkr-animate-disabled     Disable worker.
       --wkr-donate-disabled      Disable worker.